 Ah, here’s where grades might come up again.
 Grades can be a way to quickly communicate feedback to students.
 Maybe your grades are numbers, maybe they are letters, maybe they are a cool code that corresponds to Jedi mastery.
 Maybe you use categories and weights to let your students know what parts of the learning process you value over others.
 And maybe you’ve decided to just go gradeless / throw out grades and focus on the other parts of your feedback system.
 (There is both research and anecdotal evidence on the harmful effects of grades – more on that later.)

 Regardless of your grading system, your feedback system will encompass many possible strategies, practices, or tools.
 You could use paper trackers, your school’s learning management system (LMS), or a feedback tool like Floop.
 We’ll dive deep into specific feedback strategies later, but in the meantime, consider your current strategies for feedback.

-Over the next few weeks, we’ll share how different teachers are approaching their feedback systems this year and how they communicate their systems to students through their syllabi.
+I wrote out my feedback system for my HS Engineering / Entrepreneurship class last year.
 If you try writing out your own feedback system, let us know – we would love to share yours too!